M7OCM/890/README.md

 When the spectrum layout has been completed the source files will be uploaded here.
 I haven't started on that, so the v1.5 spectrum is current just a matching theme.
 Expect changes v1.6+

-Note v1.4 has no spectrum and missing some cosmetic changes.
+Note v1.4 has no spectrum and missing some cosmetic changes.Pics to be updated...

 ![20231126_224814](https://github.com/M7OCM/890/assets/128899149/9877d4cf-e7ba-4d2f-acb5-13a6b8aaf0be)